Meorx/ProvidProject/README.md

 # PROVID
-* Provid is an app for editing photos
+* Provid is a simple app for editing photos using Cloudinary services.